www.LinuxHowtos.org

 UDPLITE_RECV_CSCOV

-This is the receiver-side analogue and uses the same argument format and value range as UDPLITE_SEND_CSCOV.
+This is the receive-side analogue and uses the same argument format and value range as UDPLITE_SEND_CSCOV.
 This option is not required to enable traffic with partial checksum coverage.
 Its function is that of a traffic filter: when enabled, it instructs the kernel to drop all packets which have a coverage less than the specified coverage value.

 When the value of UDPLITE_RECV_CSCOV exceeds the actual packet coverage, incoming packets are silently dropped, but may generate a warning message in the system log.